ctrlplusb/easy-peasy/README.md

   - Intuitive API allowing rapid development
   - Mutate state, we do the hard work for you, auto converting mutations to immutable updates
   - Thunks for data fetching and side effects
+  - Selectors for derived data
   - React Hook based API
   - Testing helpers baked in
-  - Supports Typescript (ships with definitions)
+  - Supports Typescript
   - Supports React Native
-  - Compatible with most of the Redux ecosystem:
+  - Compatible with the Redux ecosystem:
     - Redux Dev Tools support out of the box
-    - Store customisation, e.g. middleware
+    - Supports custom middleware and other Redux enhancers

 <p>&nbsp;</p>
 <p align='center'>